Here’s how to spot defective fireworks

-A Kansas fireworks tent owner talked to Nexstar’s KSNT about the telltale signs to figure out if a firework is safe to set off:
+A Kansas fireworks tent owner talked to KSNT News about the telltale signs to figure out if a firework is safe to set off:

 - Watch out for powder